Colourless Bumps on Toddler Skin: A Clear Guide for Parents

 • Using fragrance-free soaps and moisturizers

-• Preventing sharing towels or clothing if bumps appear contagious
+• Preventing the sharing of towels or clothing if bumps appear contagious

 • Pat the skin gently with a soft towel when drying the skin